pugia/PAcalendar/README.md

-# PACalendar
+# PAcalendar
-jQuery Plugin for datepicker and rangepicker
+jQuery Plugin for datepicker and rangepicker based on moment.js